 Babies have narrower nasal passages than adults and are obligate nasal breathers.
 So, if a baby’s nasal passages are congested or blocked, they may naturally open their mouth to compensate for the limited airflow.
 However, if an adult sleeps with their mouth open, they may do so for several underlying reasons, such as nasal congestion, habit, or sleep disorders like sleep apnea.
 It is worth noting that occasional mouth breathing during sleep is usually not a cause for concern.
 However, persistent or chronic mouth breathing may indicate an underlying issue that requires thorough evaluation and treatment.

 Looking at a cute baby sleeping with the mouth open is a usual sight.
 However, some parents may be concerned about why their babies breathe through the mouth.
-While occasional mouth breathing is normal, if the baby always breathes through the mouth, you must get a medical evaluation done for them.
+While occasional mouth breathing is normal, if the baby’s breathing patterns seem abnormal or they persistently breathe through their mouth, you must get a medical evaluation done for them.
 It might sometimes indicate allergies, sleep apnea, or other underlying conditions.
 In addition, sleeping with the mouth open may lead to tongue thrusting, dry lips, or disturbed sleep.

 Infographic: Rare Conditions Characterized By An Open Mouth